reddio-com/doc/docs/guide/getting-started/mint-nfts-with-api-calls-on-layer-2.md

 1. Deploy an ERC721 mintable smart contract on Dashboard
 2. Mint new NFTs on Layer 2
-3. Associate metadata with the correct token ID
-4. Uploading image files linked to the appropriate token ID
+3. Upload metadata and image file
-5. Verifying metadata within the contract
+4. Verifying metadata

 ## Deploy an ERC721 mintable smart contract on Dashboard